samuelfosu/alx-low_level_programming/0x02-functions_nested_loops/README.md

-# Functions:
+#C Functions:

-Think of a function like a recipe in a cookbook.
-A recipe tells you how to make a specific dish by following a set of instructions.
-In the same way, a function is like a set of instructions in a program that performs a specific task.
+Think of a C function like a recipe in a cookbook.
+Each recipe has a name (like "Chocolate Chip Cookies"), a list of ingredients, and step-by-step instructions.
+In the world of programming, a function is like a recipe, and here's how it works:

-For example, let's say we have a function called "bake_cake."
-When you call this function, it follows a set of instructions to bake a cake.
-So, instead of writing the cake-baking instructions every time, you can just use the "bake_cake" function.
+Recipe Name: The name of the recipe (or function) describes what it does.
+For example, you can have a function called "MakeSandwich" or "CalculateAverage."

+Ingredients: Just like a recipe needs ingredients, a function can take some information, called "parameters" or "arguments."
+If you're making a sandwich, the ingredients could be the type of bread, the filling, and so on.
+In programming, these ingredients are the values you give to the function to work with.

+Instructions: The recipe contains step-by-step instructions.
+Similarly, a function has a set of instructions that perform a specific task.
+Once you follow these instructions, the function gives you a result, just like a recipe gives you a delicious meal.

+Result: After following the instructions (or running the function), you get a result.
+For example, if you made a sandwich, your result is a tasty sandwich.
+In programming, the result could be a number, a piece of text, or whatever the function is designed to provide.

-# Nested Loops:
+#Nested Loops:
-Now, imagine you have a box of different toys, and you want to check each toy to see if it's broken.
-You might use a loop to go through each toy, right?
-A loop is like doing something repeatedly.

-Nested loops are like having one loop inside another.
-Let's say you want to go through each box of toys, and for each box, you want to go through each toy inside.
-That's a nested loop – a loop inside another loop.

-So, in programming, nested loops help you do something repeatedly, and for each repetition, you do another set of repetitions.

-To tie it all together, you might have a function called "check_all_toys" that uses nested loops.
-This function could go through each box of toys (outer loop) and, for each box, go through each toy inside (inner loop) to check if it's broken.

-In summary, functions are like recipes that perform specific tasks, and nested loops help you repeat actions inside other actions, like going through each toy in each box.
+Nested loops are like playing with building blocks.
+You have a big pile of blocks, and you want to arrange them in different ways.
+Here's how it works:

+Outer Loop: Imagine you have a big box of building blocks, and you want to build something with it.
+The outer loop is like a big container that holds your blocks.
+It tells you how many times you want to repeat a certain action.

+Inner Loop: Inside your container, you have a smaller container (the inner loop) that holds a different set of building blocks.
+This inner container repeats some actions a certain number of times before you move on to the next big container.

+Repetition: The outer loop decides how many times you'll play with the inner loop.
+For example, if the outer loop says, "Do this five times," you'll have the inner loop do its thing five times before moving on.